FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Main results

 \subsection{Algorithm description}

 The algorithm is called \ouralg, for ``Feature Learning And Model-Based Exploration.''
-Pseudocode is displayed in~\pref{alg:main}. \ouralg proceeds in stages, where in stage $h$, we use a certain exploratory policy $\rho_h$ to collect a dataset of transitions that we pass to the MLE oracle.
-The optimization oracle returns embedding functions $(\hat{\phi}_h,\hat{\mu}_h)$ which define the learned transition operator $\hat{T}_h$.
-Then \ouralg calls a planning sub-routine to compute the exploratory policy $\rho_{h+1}$ for the next time.
-After all $H$ stages, we have estimates $\hat{T}_{0:H-1}$, which comprise the learned model $\Mhat$.
+Pseudocode is displayed in~\pref{alg:main}. \ouralg is iterative in nature, where in iteration $j$, we use an exploratory policy $\rho_{j-1}$ to collect a dataset of transitions, and then we pass all previously collected transitions to the MLE oracle.
+The optimization oracle returns embedding functions $(\hat{\phi}_h,\hat{\mu}_h)$ for each $h$ which define transition operators $\hat{T}_h$ for our updated learned model $\Mhat$.
+Then \ouralg calls a planning sub-routine to compute the exploratory policy $\rho_{j}$ that we use in the next iteration.
+After $J_{\max}$ iterations, we simply output our current model $\Mhat$.

 For the planning step, intuitively we seek an exploratory policy $\rho$ that induces good coverage over the state space when executed in the model.
-We do this in~\pref{alg:general_planner} using a technique inspired by elliptical potential arguments from linear bandits~\citep{dani2008stochastic}.
+We do this by solving one planning problem per time step $h$ in~\pref{alg:general_planner} using a technique inspired by elliptical potential arguments from linear bandits~\citep{dani2008stochastic}.
 Using the $h$-step model $\hat{T}_{0:h-1}$, we iteratively maximize certain quadratic forms of our learned features $\hat{\phi}_{h-1}$ to find new directions not covered by the previously discovered policies, and we update the exploratory policy to include the maximizer.
-The algorithm terminates when no policy can achieve large quadratic form, which implies that we have found all reachable directions in $\hat{\phi}_{h-1}$.
-This yields a \emph{mixture policy} $\rho_h$ that is executed by sampling one of the mixture components and executing that policy for the entire episode.
-The component policies are linear in the learned features $\hat{\phi}_{1:h-1}$.
+The planning algorithm terminates when no policy can achieve large quadratic form, which implies that we have found all reachable directions in $\hat{\phi}_{h-1}$.
+This yields a \emph{mixture policy} $\rhopre$ that is executed by sampling one of the mixture components and executing that policy for the entire episode.
+The component policies are linear in the learned features $\hat{\phi}_{0:h-1}$.
 The challenge in our analysis is to relate this coverage in the model to that in the true environment as we discuss in the next section.